Aurarian/card-practice/README.md

 # card-practice
 Practing layout and responsive design by creating a stats preview-card component.
-Source @https://www.frontendmentor.io

-Here, I'll be adding the HTML base for this project before the CSS.
+Source @https://www.frontendmentor.io I'll start with an HTML base and then add the CSS on top.
+Finally, I'll make the site responsive for mobile by implementing media queries at around 600px of width.